Physics-50/Module-1/docs/syllabus.md

 If we (your instructors) could do all of these all of the time we would be better physicists and probably better people in general.
 We are looking for you to demonstrate competence in these areas; we do not expect perfection.

-By the end of this course you will be able to collect, analyze, and interpret real measured data in an ethical manner as responsible scientists and draw meaningful conclusions from personal observations of the physical world.
+By the end of this course you will be able to collect, analyze, and interpret real measured data in an ethical manner and draw meaningful conclusions from personal observations of the physical world.
 Knowing what questions to ask and what pitfalls to be on the lookout for is not always easy and is something of an art.
 To help you to be successful we will provide a large amount of guidance in the earlier labs, prompting you often to stop and think about various aspects of your experiment.
 As the semester progresses we will gradually taper off the guidance, and we will begin to focus more on how to best communicate your results.
 Scientific communication is an essential part of doing experimental research.

 # Course Structure
 In this course you will work on three modules that each will last four-five weeks.
-In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions (due by Tuesday 1pm).
-Each week you will submit a checkpoint via Gradescope, due by Thursday, 1pm.
+In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions (due by Tuesday 1 pm).
+Each week you will submit a checkpoint via Gradescope, due by Thursday, 1 pm.
 Finally, at the end of each module you will submit a module deliverable via Gradescope.

 # Reading and miniquestions